Operation Yellow Ribbon: Consequences for Canada

 Lufthansa christened an Airbus A340, registered D-AIFC, Gander – Halifax to honour the two cities that received its stranded flights during Operation Yellow Ribbon.

 After the initial task of diverting the flights was over, thousands of stranded passengers and flight crews had to be housed and fed until the crisis was over.
 During the diversion of flights, some airports, including Vancouver International, were inundated with hundreds of telephone calls from members of the public and the corporate community offering their support.
-In Ottawa, SitCen staff were also inundated with calls from airports, air carriers, the media, and the general public.
+In Ottawa, SitCen staff were inundated with calls from airports, air carriers, the media, and the general public.
 SitCen staff received an estimated 5,000 calls a day.

 When asked in a CNN interview if he was able to get food to the passengers, Jean Chrétien, the Prime Minister of Canada, said that he was able to, and that "many of them have been accommodated in hotels and schools and gymnasiums and so on.
 And the Canadian authorities and provincial authorities are working… [to make their visitors] in those places as comfortable as possible."

 Public efforts to help those affected by Operation Yellow Ribbon led to positive remarks on the subject by people such as Chrétien and his wife, Aline; the United States Ambassador to Canada, Paul Cellucci; Collenette; Governor General Adrienne Clarkson and her husband, John Ralston Saul; and in the provinces, premiers, and lieutenant governors.
 Airports involved in the effort received messages of thanks from passengers, airlines, residents who took in the passengers, and staff at U.S. immigration and U.S. customs.
 Edmonton International Airport also received a child passenger's drawing of the diverted flights on the ground there, published on page 12 of their 2001 annual report.
-Some airports, including Halifax and Edmonton, also published messages of thanks on their websites and/or annual reports.
+Some airports, including Halifax and Edmonton, also published messages of thanks on their websites or annual reports.
 Many stories of the hospitality given to stranded passengers have come out as a result of the operation.

 Some airports were awarded for how they handled the crisis.
 The British Columbia Aviation Council presented its 2001 Airport Management Award to Vancouver International Airport, citing its professional and compassionate handling of the situation, while the Canadian Public Relations Society (Nova Scotia) presented Halifax International an Amethyst Award in the Crisis Communications category to honour the authority's crisis communication response to the situation.

 On September 11, 2002, about 2,500 people gathered at Gander International Airport for Canada's memorial service to mark the first anniversary of the attacks, over which Chrétien, Collenette, and Cellucci and other provincial and local officials presided.
 Chrétien addressed them: "9/11 will live long in memory as a day of terror and grief.
 But thanks to the countless acts of kindness and compassion done for those stranded visitors here in Gander and right across Canada it will live forever in memory as a day of comfort and of healing" and closed his speech by commending Operation Yellow Ribbon, "You did yourselves proud, ladies and gentlemen, and you did Canada proud."